-The Technical Architecture in Annex B describes an initial set of services and interface mechanisms.
-It also contains a notional System Architecture.
-Individual items in that notional System Architecture are to be refined during the Workshop meeting and will be further refined during the ID phase.
-Consistent with the spiral development paradigm, it is intended that there be periods of development followed by periods of synchronization between the various component developers.
-This will allow for issues to be resolved and documented before divergence begins to occur between individual component developers (i.e., two server developers) and between dependent component developers (i.e., server and client developers).
+The Technical Architecture in Annex B describes a notional architecture that represents an initial set of services and interface mechanisms.
+Individual items in the notional architecture are to be refined during the Workshop meeting and will be further refined during the interface design phase.
+Since development will occur in a series of Sprints, it is expected there will be periods of development followed by a collaborative retrospective among the various component developers in preparation for the next Sprint.
+This will allow for issues to be resolved and documented in order to avoid divergence between comparable components (i.e., two servers) or dependent components (i.e., servers and clients).